Glossary of Pressure Relief Valve Terms

 A spring loaded pressure relief valve that may be used as either a safety or a relief valve depending on the application.

-The inlet gauge pressure at which the pressure relief valve is set to open under service conditions.
+Relief valve set pressure is the inlet gauge pressure at which the pressure relief valve is set to open under service conditions.

 The audible, or visible, escape of compressible fluid between the seat and disk at an inlet static pressure above the set pressure and at no measurable capacity.

 A pressure relieve device designed to automatically re-close and prevent the further flow of liquid.
 Reclosure supplied by spring force.